moloy900/toolesy/pages/text-tool/base64-encoder-decoder.md

       <li><strong>Data Analysts:</strong> Process and convert Base64 encoded data from various sources and databases.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is Base64 encoding and why is it used?</strong><br>
+    <p><strong>What is Base64 encoding and why is it used?</strong><br>
-      A: Base64 is a binary-to-text encoding scheme that represents binary data in ASCII string format.
+      Base64 is a binary-to-text encoding scheme that represents binary data in ASCII string format.
 It's commonly used to encode binary data (like images, files) for transmission over protocols that only support text, such as email (MIME), XML, JSON, and data URLs in web development.</p>

-    <p><strong>Q: What's the difference between standard Base64 and Base64 URL encoding?</strong><br>
+    <p><strong>What's the difference between standard Base64 and Base64 URL encoding?</strong><br>
-      A: Standard Base64 uses '+' and '/' characters and may include padding with '='.
+      Standard Base64 uses '+' and '/' characters and may include padding with '='.
 Base64 URL encoding replaces '+' with '-' and '/' with '_', and omits padding, making it safe for use in URLs and filenames without requiring URL encoding.</p>

-    <p><strong>Q: Is my data kept private and secure when I use this encoder?</strong><br>
+    <p><strong>Is my data kept private and secure when I use this encoder?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The encoding/decoding happens locally on your own computer or phone.
 Your files and data are never sent to any server, meaning we never see, store, or have access to your sensitive information, images, or documents.
 It is 100% secure.</p>

-    <p><strong>Q: Can I encode large files with this tool?</strong><br>
+    <p><strong>Can I encode large files with this tool?</strong><br>
-      A: While the tool can handle reasonably sized files, very large files may impact browser performance.
+      While the tool can handle reasonably sized files, very large files may impact browser performance.
 For optimal results, we recommend files under 10MB.
 The tool provides real-time feedback on file size and encoding performance.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our Base64 Encoder & Decoder Tool?</h3>
     <p>Our <strong>online Base64 encoder/decoder</strong> stands out from other tools because of its comprehensive features, real-time previews, and privacy-focused design.
 Unlike many online tools, we don't store your data on our servers - all processing happens in your browser.
 This means your sensitive files, confidential documents, and proprietary data remain completely secure.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>